What Is the NBBO? National Best Bid and Offer

 Why your broker must fill you at the NBBO or better

-The NBBO is a regulatory benchmark, not just a convenience.
-Regulation NMS — the SEC's market-structure rulebook, adopted in 2005 — includes an order-protection rule, Rule 611: a trading venue may not execute at a price worse than a protected quote displayed on another exchange.
-Alongside it, brokers owe their customers best execution, and the NBBO is the yardstick fills are measured against: a market buy should fill at the national best ask or lower, a market sell at the national best bid or higher.
-Fills better than the NBBO — price improvement — are routine; fills worse are the exception a broker has to answer for.
+The NBBO is a regulatory benchmark.
+Regulation NMS, the SEC's market-structure rulebook, adopted in 2005, carries an order-protection rule, Rule 611: a venue may not execute at a price worse than a protected quote displayed on another exchange.
+Brokers also owe customers best execution, measured against the NBBO: a market buy should fill at the national best ask or lower, a market sell at the national best bid or higher.

 FAQ